AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Perceptual debates blur into identity language—split “felt regions” from commute sheds using place versus location in geography and space geography definitions side by side.

 Common AP examples: a school district (organized around schools), a newspaper's circulation area, a city's metro/subway service area, a watershed (organized around a single river system), a Walmart distribution territory, a TV station's broadcast range.
+See the functional region meaning section above for the node-and-flow formula.

 Common mistake: A functional region is not just any area with a function.
 The defining feature is that it's organized around a node — without a focal point and a flow, it's not functional even if it has a job to do.